Navionics/webapi-community-examples/Version 2/README.md

 #WebAPI Community Examples
 Example for the WebAPI V2.
 Content of this folder:

+* AmericanCoordinates - Example of how to set coordinates in USA
 * DefaultDisplaySettings - Example of the possibles default settings
 * LoadKmls - Example for loading several kml files
 * ProductCatalog - Example of Light Product Catalog